Top 40 Data Science Interview Questions

 Understand the Job Description and Prepare for Specific Topics

-This is a Data Science Mentor job description at Guvi.
-If you look closely at the skills, tools and responsibilities sections you can find the most important things they look for in a candidate.
-They need a person with good communication skills, who has knowledge of teaching, tools such as SQL, MongoDB, ML, NLP and a capstone project to showcase your expertise.
+This is a Data Science Mentor job description at HCL Guvi.
+If you look closely at the skills, tools, and responsibilities section, you can find the most important things they look for in a candidate.
+They need a person with good communication skills, who knows teaching, tools such as SQL, MongoDB, ML, NLP, and a capstone project to showcase their expertise.

 Attend Mock Interviews